richardlayman/udim_bake/README.md

 Current Status
 ---------------
 Tested for Blender v3.1.2.
 May not work on earlier versions due to changes made in the bake calls.
 The plugin has been tested for both multires and source/target objects using normals maps.
-It should work on all over types but has not been tested fully.
+It should work on all other types but has not been tested fully.
 Any problems that you encounter should be reported so it can be fixed.

 Installation
 ---------------